activisthandbook/activisthandbook/articles/resources/rules-for-revolutionaries.md

 ### Rule 7: The Revolution Will Be Funded—by Small Donations

 A movement that relies on wealthy donors is doomed to fail.
 The people you want to mobilize are the ones you should focus on, and they will provide the necessary resources as your movement grows.
 Avoid becoming part of the system that exploits the people you want to help by pretending to represent them while depending on their indifference.
+Learn more about [fundraising](/organising/fundraising).

 ### Rule 8: Barnstorm!

 Mass meetings are a tool to organize people into groups and start working right away.
-Keep improving your method to make your meetings more effective.
+Keep improving your method to make your meetings more effective by iterating over time.
 The ability to repeat your meetings is essential for growing your movement.

 ### Rule 9: Fight the Tyranny of the Annoying